dotext/AdguardBrowserExtension/README.md

 1. **Click the AdGuard icon** in the browser toolbar to open the popup.
 Ad blocking is enabled by default with a recommended set of filter lists.
 2. **Toggle protection** on or off for the current website using the main switch in the popup.
 3. **Open settings** by clicking the gear icon in the popup to access the full options page.
-4. **Use the Assistant** — click the AdGuard icon, then select "Block an element on this page" to visually pick and block unwanted page elements.
+4. **Use the Assistant** by clicking the AdGuard icon, then selecting "Block an element on this page" to visually pick and block unwanted page elements.

 The extension works out of the box with sensible defaults.